The Workforce

 Please find below some organisations and links you can contact if you want to speak to someone confidentially for support.

-For support and advise for health and care staff - www.promis.scot
+For support and advice for health and care staff – the promise

-Sleep Improvement & Anxiety Management App – Sleepio (free for health and care staff)
+Sleep Improvement & Anxiety Management App Sleepio (free for health & care staff)

 More resources: Mental Health at work website.